Merriam-Webster Dictionary defines the self-absorbed adjective as “absorbed in one’s own thoughts, activities, or interests.”

 The former is a typical reaction of self-absorbed people.
 The latter is the reaction of someone who is not completely self-absorbed but may have exhibited such behaviors and caused upset or frustration to others which led to a call-out.

 The third and final step is to ask yourself if you really want to be happy.
-It might seem obvious – everyone wants to be happy, right?
-Right, but we don’t always act, think, and behave in ways that serve our highest happiness and well-being.
+It may seem obvious – everyone wants to be happy, right?
+Right, but we don’t always act, think, and behave in other ways that serve our highest happiness and well-being.

 Research published in the journal Peer J explores the relationship between self-centeredness, selflessness, and happiness levels.